 The Main Difference Between EMR vs. EMT

-EMR and EMT are the first two levels out of four different qualifications of Emergency Medical Services.
+EMR and EMT are the first two levels out of three different qualifications of Emergency Medical Services.

 - Emergency Medical Responder (EMR)